This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 You will need to wear a mask to help prevent the spread of H1N1 influenza to other people.
 People near you should wear a mask, and they may also wear gloves, goggles, and a gown.
 People who enter your room should wash their hands before they leave.

-- Bronchodilators: Bronchodilators may be given to help open your airways so you can breathe more easily.
+- Bronchodilators help open your airways so you can breathe more easily.

-- Suction: Caregivers may need to use this to help you breathe more easily.
+- Suction helps remove mucus so you can breathe more easily.
 A small tube is placed in your mouth or nose.
-Suction from the tube removes mucus.

 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.